For most of us, choosing cooking oils is beyond daunting with so many types, buzzwords and brands on the market.

 (except for deep frying or super high heat cooking)

-- Best option is a decent quality and priced OLIVE OIL, sometimes called Classic Olive Oil or Pure Olive Oil.
+The best option is a decent quality and priced OLIVE OIL, sometimes called Classic Olive Oil or Pure Olive Oil.
 This is the default oil used in restaurants.

-- Olive Oil is a blend of extra virgin (unrefined) olive oil and refined olive oil so it’s still 100% olive oil
+- Olive Oil is a blend of extra virgin (unrefined) olive oil and refined olive oil so it’s still 100% olive oil.

-- has the same health benefits as Extra Virgin Olive Oil (EVOO), but a more neutral taste (needed for some recipes) and costs much less.
+- It has the same health benefits as Extra Virgin Olive Oil (EVOO), but a more neutral taste (needed for some recipes) and costs much less.

-For direct eating and flavour enhancement
+2. For direct eating and flavor enhancement

 - unrefined, free of chemicals

-- heart and brain healthy; rich in antioxidants which reduce inflammation
+- heart and brain healthy – rich in antioxidants which reduce inflammation

-- has a stronger olive fruity flavour
+- has a stronger olive fruity flavor

-For high heat cooking or deep frying
+3. For high heat cooking or deep frying

-- vegetable oils like canola, sunflower, safflower, corn oil are highly processed, but for this purpose, refined oils are best as they have a much higher smoke point.
+Smoke point and uses: As refined oils, vegetable oils like canola, sunflower, safflower, corn oil are highly processed, but for this purpose, refined oils are best as they have a much higher smoke point.